 Armed French police deploy in Dijon to quell ethnic gang violence

-Armed police were deployed in part of Dijon, eastern France, after violence erupted between rival gangs for a fourth night running.
+Armed police were sent into a suburb of Dijon in eastern France to restore order after score-settling between rival gangs resulted in the fourth night of street violence.

-Cars were torched and wheelie bins set alight late on Monday before several dozen police managed to restore order, authorities said.
-The unrest stemmed from "a settling of scores" between ethnic Chechens and local residents of Gresilles, a low-income district with a heavy North African immigrant population, said local prefect Bernard Schmeltz.
+Trouble erupted on Friday when some 100 Chechen youths from across France descended on the Dijon suburb of Gresilles to avenge an attack on a Chechen teenager earlier in the week, police officials said.
+Gresilles is a low-income neighborhood with a heavily North African immigrant population.
+A Dijon police source described the ethnic Chechens as heavily armed and said they had told local law enforcement they had come "to clean things up".

-Regional radio news station France Bleu quoted Dijon prosecutor Eric Mathias as saying he had opened an investigation into attempted murder by an organised group and incitement to violence.
-Mathias said Chechens had allegedly used social media to issue a France-wide call for vengeance over an attack on a member of their community by people from the Maghreb region of Northwest Africa.
+Regional radio news station France Bleu quoted Dijon prosecutor Eric Mathias as saying he had opened an investigation into attempted murder by an organized group and incitement to violence.
+Mathias said Chechens had allegedly used social media to issue a France-wide call for retaliation against the Maghreb community in Gresilles.

 Videos, whose provenance Reuters could not immediately authenticate, circulated at the weekend showing dozens of hooded Chechen men, some wearing balaclavas and brandishing handguns or knives, out in the streets of the Dijon suburb.
-"We're no longer in a (functioning) Republic when that is how things play out," Dijon mayor Francois Rebsamen told BFM TV, denouncing a lack of police resources.
+"We're no longer in a (functioning) Republic when that is how things play out," Dijon mayor Francois Rebsamen told BFM TV, denouncing a lack of police resources in provincial cities.

+Stephan Ragonneau, regional secretary of the National Alliance Police union, told Reuters the Chechens were "very mobile, very organized, armed (and) hooded".
+"It would have been dangerous to intervene (earlier)," Ragonneau said.
+"If it had kicked off, there would have been shooting everywhere.
+There would certainly have been injuries, deaths."

-Interior Security Minister Laurent Nunez was due to travel to Dijon on Tuesday.
+Interior Security Minister Laurent Nunez traveled to Dijon on Tuesday.
+He praised the professionalism of the police.

 - READ MORE ON: